zzamboni/zzamboni.org/content/book/cfengine.md

 The book has its own webpage at <http://cf-learn.info>, please visit it for more information, code samples, etc.

-You can buy the book from Amazon by clicking the link on the right.
+You can buy the book at <https://leanpub.com/learning-cfengine> or by clicking the link on the right.

 <!--more-->